harrisoncramer/gitlab.nvim/README.md

 You can jump to the comment's location in the reviewer window by using the `state.settings.discussion_tree.jump_to_reviewer` key, or the actual file with the 'state.settings.discussion_tree.jump_to_file' key.

-Within the discussion tree, you can delete/edit/reply to comments with the `state.settings.discussion_tree.delete_comment` `state.settings.discussion_tree.edit_comment` and `state.settings.discussion_tree.reply` keys, and toggle them as resolved with the `state.settings.discussion_tree.toggle_resolved` key.
+Within the discussion tree, you can delete/edit/reply to comments with the `state.settings.discussion_tree.SOME_ACTION` keybindings.

+#### Notes

 If you'd like to create a note in an MR (like a comment, but not linked to a specific line) use the `create_note` action.
 The same keybindings for delete/edit/reply are available on the note tree.